directus/directus/docs/self-hosted/migrations.md

 # Custom Migrations

 > Directus allows adding custom migration files that run whenever the `directus database migrate:*` commands are
 > executed.

-All migrations must reside in the `extensions/migrations` folder.
+Ensure migrations are in a directory set in the `MIGRATIONS_PATH` environment variable.

 ## File Name